Volta Region: Background

 The Volta region was formed by the state union of the former British Togoland which had been part of the German protectorate of Togoland.
 It was administered as part of the Gold Coast by the British and later renamed Trans-Volta Togoland.

 Demographics

-The native and largest ethnic group of the Volta Region (Togoland / British Togoland) are the Ewe people (68.5% of the population).
+The native and largest ethnic group of the Volta Region are the Ewe people (68.5% of the population).
 They consist of several subgroups such as the Anlo Ewe, Tongu Ewe, Wedome Ewe, Ave Ewe and Avenor Ewe.
 Other ethnicities include the Guan people (forming 9.2% of the population), the Akan people (8.5%), and the Gurma people (6.5% of the population).
-The main languages of the region are Ewe and French.
+The main languages of the region are Ewe and English.

 Administration

 The Volta region is run by a Regional Coordinating Council (RCC) and a District Assembly.
 The RCC is made up of the Volta Regional Minister who is the political head and his deputy as well as representatives of the Regional House of Chiefs, the District Chief Executives of the Volta region, the Presiding Members of the 12 Districts Assemblies and representatives of the various decentralized Ministries, Departments and Agencies in the Volta region.
 Each district is run by a District Assembly.